Skip to main content

 What You'll Gain

-• Version control — requests in Git, reviewable in PRs
+• Full version control — requests in Git, reviewable in PRs, full audit history

 What You'll Lose